Skillet-to-oven cooking delivers perfect doneness and sealed in juices, making it worthy of an encore. Take a bow, and dinner is served.

 Some recipes suggest coating each steak lightly with oil (or adding oil to the pan before searing), but we've found the fat content in most steaks is enough to go without.
 It's healthier and results in less smoke, too.
 Pat the steaks dry, and if you're using a spice blend, rub it in now, or just hit both sides with a few shakes of salt and pepper.

-Preheat an oven-safe skillet over medium heat and the oven to 350ºF, depending on your recipe.
+Preheat an ovenproof skillet over medium heat and the oven to 350ºF, depending on your recipe.
 It's important to get both ready to go — and have a timer handy — because the next couple of steps will go by quickly.

-Now that you have that sweet sear on the outside, it's time to bring up the internal temp.
+Now that you have that sweet sear on the outside, it's time to bring up the internal temperature.
 Quickly flip the steak back over to the first side using tongs and slide the skillet into the preheated oven.
 Follow the timing guidelines and test for doneness with an instant-read thermometer.
-Be sure to pull the skillet as soon as the steak reaches your target temp because it will continue to rise for a few minutes.
+Be sure to pull the skillet as soon as the steak reaches your target temperature because it will continue to rise for a few minutes.